 Corning is a tiny village located in the state of Ohio.
 With a population of 481 people and just one neighborhood, Corning is the 673rd largest community in Ohio.
-Corning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Corning has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Corning is a blue-collar town, with 41.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Corning, you'll notice that it is more blue-collar than most other communities in America.
+41.89% of Corning’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Corning is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Corning who work in maintenance occupations (12.84%), sales jobs (11.49%), and office and administrative support (9.46%).

-Corning’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Corning’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Corning does not have a public transit system used by locals to get to and from work.